lesterli/rust-practice/head-first/merkle-tree/README.md

 The implementation of Merkle Tree in Rust.

 This tree is stored in a vector.

 For example, there are four items, merkle tree is kept like:
 [hash0,hash1,hash2,hash3,hash01,hash23,root]

+While building a tree, if there is an odd number of nodes at the given level, the last node will be duplicated.

 ## Usage example